nora-li-ds/nora-li-ds/README.md

 # Hi, I’m Nora (｡•̀ᴗ-)✧

 I combine data science and crime science to study financial crime and online fraud, using methods such as graph learning and agent-based modelling to improve detection and prevention.
+I am currently exploring how computational models can support threat assessment and the understanding of online risks.

 🎓 MSc Crime Science with Data Science @ UCL
 🎓 MSc Environmental Data Science & Machine Learning @ Imperial College London